dstonem/actapp_0/README.md

 The Act APP is a Social Media Experience meant to engage individuals in political movements all around them.
 Individuals can post images that are true the causes and show their support.

 ### Motivation
-The movtivation behind this app to spread awareness to social causes and to create a platform for the political climates that are occuring all around us.
+The motivation behind this app to spread awareness to social causes and to create a platform for the political climates that are occuring all around us.

 #### Deployment